 Jam.com's built-in distribution service sends your music to Spotify, Apple Music, Amazon Music, and YouTube Music.
 The cost is 500 Gems per single or 1,200 Gems per album/EP.
 This means Gems earned through community engagement can directly fund your streaming distribution โ no credit card needed.

-A consistent creator who earns Gems through uploads, favorites, and upvotes can accumulate enough to distribute without spending a dollar.
-The platform economy feeds itself: create, earn, distribute, grow.
+An active creator who earns Gems by supporting the community, completing daily quests, and charting can accumulate enough to distribute without spending a dollar.
+The platform economy feeds itself: engage, earn, distribute, grow.

 The Bigger Picture

 The Jam.com economy is designed around a simple belief: creators should be rewarded for the value they create.
 Gems reward community contribution.
-Licensing rewards commercial value.
+Coins reward commercial value.
 Together, they create an economy where you do not need a label deal, a million followers, or a viral moment to start earning from your music โ or distributing it to the world's biggest streaming platforms.

 The most important thing is to start.
 Upload your best work.
 Enable licensing.
 Participate in the community.
 The Gems and earnings will follow โ and so will the opportunities to put your music everywhere.